spirithere/plc-emulator/README.md

 npm test
 ```

+### External Runtime Host (experimental)

+Set `"plcEmu.runtimeMode": "external"` in your VS Code settings to run the IEC scan cycle in a standalone Runtime Host process.
+The extension will spawn the host automatically, but you can also run it manually via `npm run host`.
+The host exposes both stdio and a TCP socket (default `127.0.0.1:8123`), so VS Code and external agents can connect simultaneously.
+For quick ad‑hoc commands use `npm run plcrun -- <command>` (e.g., `npm run plcrun -- ping`).
+See `docs/runtime-host-cli.md` for the JSON-RPC protocol and automation tips.

 Open the folder in VS Code and press `F5` to launch the extension host.
 Once running:

 1. Run **PLC Emulator: Open PLCopen Project** to select or initialize a PLCopen XML file.